TheMariday/marimapper/README.md

 If your LED backend isn't supported, you need to write your own, [it's super simple](https://github.com/TheMariday/marimapper/tree/main/docs/backends/custom.md)!

+> [!TIP]
+> use `marimapper wled --help` for any backend to show a full list of additional arguments
+> such as server, channel, etc!
+>
+> Some not even in this doc...

 ## Step 3: Setup your scene

 🪨 Make sure that your camera is stable and won't move, try mounting it on a tripod if you can